Seena: The Untold Story Poster

 Crazy Credits

 The end credits feature a dedication to "all the bras that gave their lives in the making of this film."
 This is followed by a 4-minute memorial montage set to "Channa Mereya."
-Each bra is shown in its final, destroyed state with its name and lifespan displayed.
-The longest-surviving bra (Victoria's Secret, 8 seconds) is given special recognition.
 The credits also thank the GoFundMe donors who "made justice possible (pending appeal)."

 Connections